-Prerequisite(s): MAT 161, MAT 171, or MAT 175 Corequisite(s): MAT 263
+Prerequisite(s): MAT 161, MAT 171, or MAT 175

 This course is a laboratory for MAT 263.
 Emphasis is placed on experiences that enhance the materials presented in the class.
 Upon completion, students should be able to solve problems, apply critical thinking, work in teams, and communicate effectively.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.